 If you’re off to start building your marketing campaign, make sure you have your visual contents such as photos, all prepared!

 2. Induce Seamless Experience

 If you’re sending campaigns through emails, you will want to ensure that you get the formatting right and that all images or texts do not appear out of place.
 More than 70% of poorly formatted emails are deleted within 3 seconds as reported by Dai Pham.
-Your campaign should look good on all devices to appeal to any device users.
+Your campaign should look good on all devices to appeal to all potential customers.

 3. Create a Connection

-With all your contents prepared, you are ready to build your marketing campaign.
+With all your content prepared, you are ready to build your marketing campaign.
 A good campaign should tie the brand to stories that resonate with buyers.
-Using photos that represent your brand identity and style can make your campaign stand out from the rest, at the same time helping to get messages across with lesser effort.
+Using photos that represent your brand identity and style can make your campaign stand out from the rest, at the same time helping to get messages across with less effort.

 Subscribers can easily tell if your photos are staged or spurious, hence it is important for photos to be natural for your marketing campaign.
 Here at Klaud9, we provide a bank of images for you to choose from depending on your campaign.

 If stock photography is not what you are looking for and want something more specific, we also provide custom On Demand shoot to cater to your brand and campaign’s need.
 Head on to our Klaud9 platform to find out more, or ask our experts here.